-The minimum legal age to buy, possess and consume cannabis in Quebec has been set at 18 years old.
-This age limit is in line with the drinking age of 18 in Quebec as well as the Federal Government’s proposed legal cannabis age.
+The minimum legal age to buy, possess and consume cannabis in Quebec has been set at 21 years old.

 Adults of legal age are allowed to possess different amounts of cannabis whether they are in a public space or in the privacy of their own home.
 When in a public place, adults are permitted to possess 30 grams of dried cannabis or its equivalent.

 When in the privacy of their own home or private residence, adults are legally allowed to possess a maximum of 150 grams of cannabis.
 Please note this limit is per household, meaning that the total cannabis permitted in the private residence is 150 grams no matter how many adults of age are living there.
 Additionally, possession of cannabis is prohibited in certain public places that are accessible to minors including but not limited to schools, parks and sports fields.